DBWALLER/Data_Engineering_Projects/01_Crime_Rates_SP-Br/Readme.md

  - Crime rates ( "Taxas de Delito")  -  from 2001 to 2020
    Note: Annual rates available.
 Crime rate data from current year will only be avaible in January of next year, after data consolidation.

- - Monthly occurences ("Ocorrências mensais") - from 2001 to 05/2020.
+ - Monthly occurences ("Ocorrências mensais") - from 2001 to current month

-- Policy productivity (Produtividade policial) -- from 2001 to 05/2020.
+- Policy productivity (Produtividade policial) -- from 2001 to current month

   Since there is a size limit for files upload here in Github, I have been uploading the datasets in Kaggle: https://www.kaggle.com/dbwaller/official-crime-data-sao-paulo-statebrazil-ssp